 Below we list the different types of layers, which can be used in combination with each other to reach the ideal effect for the season, environment, and activity you are pursuing.
 These layers work together to achieve the four goals of wicking moisture, trapping in heat, insulating from cold, and blocking wind and weather.

 A base layer is the layer closest to your skin, meaning it collects the most sweat.
 The purpose of this layer is to keep you dry by pulling moisture away from your skin and spreading it throughout the fabric.
-At the same time this fabric should fit snugly and retain some insulating properties.
+At the same time, this fabric should fit snugly and retain some insulating properties.
 Never wear cotton as a base layer, which does wick moisture away, but then retains that moisture as the cotton loses its resiliency, loses its warmth, and causes too much evaporative cooling.
-To learn more about the Thermodynamic processes that allow you to get cold, read Why You Get Cold in the Mountains.
+Learn more about the Thermodynamic processes that allow you to get cold.

 There are two main categories of base layers: synthetic and wool.
 Examples of synthetic layers are polypropylene, polyester, or capilene long underwear, the benefits of which are that they are not itchy, tend to be less expensive than wool, are more durable, and dry faster.
 The downside to synthetic base layers is that they tend to be stinky; they collect body odor fast, and it never seems to go away.